Table of Contents

 Enforce TLS Encryption for RDP Sessions

-Ensure all RDP sessions use TLS encryption Legacy encryption mechanisms should be disabled to prevent downgrade and interception attacks.
+Ensure all RDP sessions use TLS encryption Legacy encryption mechanisms should be disabled to prevent:

 Encryption settings should be validated during audits to confirm consistency across hosts.
 Mixed configurations often indicate unmanaged or legacy systems.